-No, we cannot.
-Nor can any other school, public or private.
+No, we cannot, nor can any other school, public or private.
 It is against the law for any school to promise or guarantee employment upon graduation or at any other time.
 What we can tell you is that we have had great success in placing our graduates with more than 100 companies around the country.
 Currently on Indeed.com there are more than 30,000 open positions that require the skills we teach.

 HOW CAN I TELL IF I QUALIFY TO BE A SERVICE-DISABLED VETERAN?